Islam-2000/DataSciencePorfolio/README.md

         exported to Google Sheets for analysis and building a comprehensive dashboard.
         Skills Used: SQL, MySQL, Exploratory Data Analysis (EDA), Data Cleaning, Data Analysis, Dashboard Design

+    Project 5: Multi-Class Texture Classification Using Error-Correcting Output Codes and Gaussian Mixture Models This project covers the results of applying supervised and unsupervised machine learning algorithms in ECOC and GMM respectively.
+Data preparation and preprocessing methods are highlighted alongside some other techniques such as dimensionality reduction and feature engineering performed on the Describable Texture Dataset (DTD).

+    Project 7:

+    Project 8:

+    Project 9:

+    Project 10:

+    Project 11:

+    Project 12:

+    Project 13:

+    Project 14:

 ## Why Explore This Portfolio?